Spain: World Cup win and Rubiales' kiss may reshape football – DW – 09/05/2023

 Despite the fiery reaction, some positive changes were made, according to Tronchoni.
 Ultimately three of those 15 players — including Ballon d'Or winner Aitana Bonmati — decided to play at the World Cup.

-Given the simmering conflict, the RFEF president and team coach's swaggering behavior is even more jarring, she said.
+Given the simmering conflict, the RFEF president and former head coach's swaggering behavior is even more jarring, she said.
 "They made a big exhibition of winning this World Cup."

 Rubiales was also seen grabbing his crotch just meters away from Queen Letizia and her teenage daughter during the final.
 For Tronchoni, the message from the two men appeared to be: "It's because we did it, us men too.
 We warned these girls, we stayed on our feet, and we did what we wanted.
 And now we won."